| | |

 THIS is why I blow through a lot of the stops more towards the beginning of the Road to Hana…so I have time to hike the Pipiwai Trail.
 It’s a four mile round trip hike that takes you through Hana’s famed bamboo forest and ends at the spectacular 400 foot Waimoku Falls.

-Yes, I will trade all of those cute drive by waterfalls to be able to stand at the bottom of this bad boy.
 It’s not a particularly difficult trail (it’s super well maintained), but it’s usually pretty humid so it can feel challenging.

 The hike itself probably takes about 2 hours if you’re not stopping too much, (but plan at least 3 hours in the park in general and maybe more if you’re going to hike down to the Oheo pools).

 Once you’ve come to the falls, you’ll reach a point on the trail where there’s a sign posted not to go any closer.
-In the past, a lot of people used to go past it right down to the bottom of the falls, but this last time I hiked it (August 2024) the trail was completely overgrown.
+In the past, a lot of people used to go past it right down to the bottom of the falls, but this last time I hiked it (December 2025) the trail was completely overgrown.

 And these falls break over rocks so there’s not a pool to see or swim in anyways.